flybywiresim/aircraft/README.md

 ### A32NX Installer

-Download the new A32NX installer where you can select either the Stable or Developer build, and install the mod directly into your community folder, [download here](https://api.flybywiresim.com/installer) ([source](https://github.com/flybywiresim/installer/)).
+Download the new A32NX installer where you can select either the Stable, or Development build, and install the mod directly into your community folder, [download here](https://api.flybywiresim.com/installer) ([source](https://github.com/flybywiresim/installer/)).

 ### Traditional Download Methods